jingyi-xie/DukePerson-iOS/README.md

 ## HW1
 Extra Features:
-* Added a `NetID` property to `DukePerson`
+* Added a `NetID` property to `DukePerson`.
 * The `FirstName` and `LastName` text fields are not case-sensitive and whitespaces are trimmed to facilitate `find` and `update`.
-* Changed the background color and added a picture Duke University
+* Changed the background color and added a picture Duke University.
 * After successfully finding a person, all of the text fields and segmented controls are auto-completed so that it's easier to do an `update`.
+Test this by finding a person first, then update any information.
+After that, do another find and you should see the updated information.
 * After `add/update`, all the text fields and segmented controls are cleared to facilitate further operations.
 * Check if `FirstName` and `LastName` are all entered before doing a find.
+* Dismiss keyboard when click on segmentedcontrols or buttons.

 ## HW2
 add text here